GNUfamilia-fisi/mongodb-connections/python/README.md

-# MongoDB with Rust
+# MongoDB with Python

 <img align="right" width="200" src="https://yt3.googleusercontent.com/ytc/AGIKgqOXF1VtgNKqE1_BFyrcI6388NnKa5zoAwzVDqPJiw=s900-c-k-c0x00ffffff-no-rj" alt="professor woshingo"/>

-This repo shows how to connect to MongoDB using the official Rust crate.
+This repo shows how to connect to MongoDB using the official Python crate.

 Some of the code here was intentionally made overcomplicated for learning purposes.